Investigations into Proof Structures: Proofs of from by ATP Systems

-Despite the problem is now rated as most easy, according to the \name{ProblemAndSolutionStatistics} file of \TPTP~8.1.2 from 2022 the two well-known powerful provers \E \cite{eprover} and \Vampire \cite{vampire} fail on it in their recent versions 3.0 and 4.7, respectively.
-Nevertheless, in earlier versions they succeed, as documented in the \name{ProblemAndSolutionStatistics} file of \TPTP~7.5.0 from 2021 and replicable with the versions downloadable from the systems' Web pages.\footnote{\url{http://www.eprover.org/} and \url{https://vprover.github.io/}, accessed Jan 15, 2023.} \E~2.6\footnote{Invoked with flags \texttt{-s --print-statistics --proof-object=1.}} finds a proof with 88 steps and \Vampire~4.5.1\footnote{Invoked with flags \texttt{--time\_limit 600 --mode casc.}} a proof with 148 steps (in both cases not counting the three initial clauses as steps).
+According to the \name{ProblemAndSolutionStatistics} file of \TPTP~9.0.0 from 2024 the two well-known powerful provers \E \cite{eprover} and \Vampire \cite{vampire} fail on it in their recent versions 3.2.0 and 4.9, respectively.
+Nevertheless, in earlier versions they succeed, as documented in the \name{ProblemAndSolutionStatistics} file of \TPTP~7.5.0 from 2021 and replicable with versions downloadable from the systems' Web pages.\footnote{\url{http://www.eprover.org/} and \url{https://vprover.github.io/}, accessed Jan 15, 2023.} \E~2.6\footnote{Invoked with flags \texttt{-s --print-statistics --proof-object=1.}} finds a proof with 88 steps and \Vampire~4.5.1\footnote{Invoked with flags \texttt{--time\_limit 600 --mode casc.}} a proof with 148 steps (in both cases not counting the three initial clauses as steps).
 It is not evident how these proofs would be translated to \CD proofs and thus how their size actually compares to that of the human proofs.
 For a rough estimate, however, we can observe that the compacted size, which is 32 and 31 for the proof by \Lukasiewicz and Meredith's variation, respectively, is the exact number of positive hyperresolution steps to build the proof.
 If the hyperresolution is modeled by binary resolution, the number of steps doubles to 64 or 62, respectively.

 For the goal-driven first-order provers such as \leancop \cite{leancop}, \SETHEO \cite{setheo:92} or \PTTP \cite{pttp}, which may described as based on clausal tableaux \cite{letz:habil}, the CM \cite{bibel:atp:1982,bibel:otten:2020} or model elimination \cite{loveland:1978}, the problem remains out of reach.
-This is not surprising, given that these systems in essence enumerate tree structures whose size is linearly related to the tree size of \Dterms, 435 and 491 for \Lukasiewicz's proof and Meredith's variation, respectively, and 64 as currently known smallest value (Subsection~\ref{subsec-psp}).
+This is not surprising, given that these systems in essence enumerate tree structures whose size is linearly related to the tree size of \Dterms, 435 and 491 for \Lukasiewicz's proof and Meredith's variation, respectively, and 64 as currently known smallest value (Sect.~\ref{subsec-psp}).
 The only known solutions of the problem with this approach are with a recent generalization where the goal-driven structure enumeration is interwoven with heuristically restricted axiom-driven structure enumeration \cite{cw:sgcd}.
-We will discuss a proof obtained in this way below in Subsection~\ref{subsec-psp}.
+We will discuss a proof obtained in this way below in Sect.~\ref{subsec-psp}.